quicwg/base-drafts/draft-ietf-quic-transport.md

 the network path.
 This bit is set as follow:

-* The server sets the spin bit value to the value of the spin bit in the last packet received from the client.
+* The server sets the spin bit value to the value of the spin bit in the packet received from the client with the largest sequence number.

-* The client sets the spin bit value to the opposite of the last value received from the server, or to 0 if no packet as been received yet.
+* The client sets the spin bit value to the opposite of the value set in the packet received from the server with the largest sequence number, or to 0 if no packet as been received yet.

 Observation points can estimate the network latency by monitoring these